Thursday, September 21, 2023

 Chia seeds

 Chia seeds are another sustainable source of omega fatty acids.
 Like flax, the tiny chia seed requires less water than some conventional crops.
 It also uses less fertilizer, is no-till, and is a great candidate for crop rotation.
+Chia is also beneficial to bees and other pollinators as a source of food.

 Best sustainable omega fatty acid supplements

 It’s not always feasible to get omega-3 fats from diet alone.
-And considering the sustainability and health benefits of algal oil, supplements provide superior benefits.
+And, considering the sustainability and health benefits of algal oil, supplements provide superior benefits.
 Here are the best sustainable omega fatty acid supplements available.

 Nordic Naturals Vegan Omega-3